robertbullen/dakboard/README.md

     > I eventually settled on using a spare SSD to use as the boot drive, with benefits of faster and more reliable I/O.

     1. Configure the system to boot from an external SSD: <https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb>.
     2. Increase the swapfile size according to the instructions at <https://nebl.io/neblio-university/enabling-increasing-raspberry-pi-swap/>.
-In my case, I changed to the following:
+In my case, I changed the following lines:

         ```bash
         #CONF_SWAPSIZE=100
+        ```

+        ```bash
         CONF_SWAPFACTOR=2
         ```